astridx/meinblog/sik/r/visual-regression-testing-react-storybook/index.md

 ---
-title: "Visual Regression Testing and React Storybook"
+title: 'Visual Regression Testing and React Storybook'
-description: "The article gives advice on how to implement visual regression testing in React and UI components with React Storybook.
-You will get to know React Storybook and all its testing capabilities ..."
+description: 'The article gives advice on how to implement visual regression testing in React and UI components with React Storybook.
+You will get to know React Storybook and all its testing capabilities ...'
-date: "2018-10-30T13:50:46+02:00"
+date: '2018-10-30T13:50:46+02:00'
-categories: ["React", "Web Development"]
+categories: ['React', 'Web Development']
-keywords: ["visual regression testing react", "react storybook testing"]
+keywords: ['visual regression testing react', 'react storybook testing']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />